Acute Asthma, Prognosis and Treatment

 Heliox – Driven Albuterol

-The role of heliox - driven albuterol in the treatment of acute exacerbations continues to be a controversial topic.
-Many limitations remain that complicate the understanding of the current literature.
-Despite these uncertainties, heliox – driven albuterol should be considered in both children and adults who exhibit severe life-threatening exacerbations and those who remain in the severe category after 1 hour of intensive conventional therapy [11,24].
+The role of heliox - driven albuterol in the treatment of acute exacerbations is controversial.
+Despite these uncertainties, heliox – driven albuterol may be considered in both children and adults who exhibit severe life-threatening exacerbations and those who remain in the severe category after one hour of intensive conventional therapy [17,41].

 Failure to respond to treatment necessitates hospitalization.
 The patient’s fluid status should be assessed and oral or intravenous hydration therapy administered as indicated.
 Hydration in young infants and children may be essential as these patients are at increased risk for dehydration due to poor oral intake and an increased respiratory rate.
 Oxygen may be administered at 2 to 4 L/min via a nasal cannula or mask, whichever is better tolerated to maintain a SaO2 > 90%.
-In pregnant patients and patients with underlying cardiac disease, a SaO2 > 95% is recommended.
+In pregnant patients and those with underlying cardiac disease, a SaO2 > 95% is recommended.
 The patient should be monitored continuously with pulse oximetry and telemetry.
 Blood gases should be obtained until the patient is stable.
-The patient should be treated with continuous nebulized albuterol or levalbuterol, with or without ipratropium bromide, and a corticosteroid, e.g., methylprednisolone, or its equivalent, 1-2 mg/kg in divided doses every 24 hours.
-If the patient is not responding and is deteriorating a decision should be made to assist ventilation before the patient has a respiratory arrest.
-Indicators of imminent respiratory failure include worsening or persistent hypercapnia, depressed mental status, and/or exhaustion.
-Viral respiratory tract infections are more common in acute asthma exacerbation and therefore antibiotics should be reserved for patients who present with evidence of a co-existing bacterial infection, i.e., pneumonia, bronchitis, sinusitis.
-The EPR3 does not recommend the use of methylxanthines, mucolytics, sedation or chest physiotherapy for treatment in acute asthma [1, 11,25].
+The patient should be treated with continuous metered-dose albuterol or nebulized albuterol or levalbuterol, with or without ipratropium bromide, and a corticosteroid.
+Viral respiratory tract infections are more common in acute asthma exacerbation and therefore antibiotics should be reserved for patients who present with evidence of a co-existing bacterial infection, i.e., pneumonia, bronchitis, and sinusitis.
+EPR-3 does not recommend the use of methylxanthines, mucolytics, sedation or chest physiotherapy for treatment of acute asthma [3, 17].

 - Camargo, C.A., Rowe, B.H.
 Asthma Exacerbations.
 Barnes, P.J., Drazen, J., Rennard, S., Thomson, N. (Eds.), Asthma and COPD: Basic Mechanisms and Clinical Management, 2nd ed.
 San Diego, CA: Elsevier Ltd; 2009. p.
 775-791.